Stranger960/Skillbox_SearchEngine_cpp/README.md

 matching given search query based on the list of search queries from the *requests.json* file.

-Input file *config.json* describes the configuration, including source data files used for search:
+Input file *config.json* describes the configuration, including source data files used for search.
+Each data file ("document") contains no more than 1000 words, with a maximum length of 100 characters per word...
+The words consist of lowercase Latin letters and are separated by one or more spaces:
 <img width="324" height="323" alt="image" src="https://github.com/user-attachments/assets/db358f19-3914-406b-bfc3-b68086a92a0b" />